Nasdanika/codegen/README.md

 }
 ```
-Use [GenerateAction](https://github.com/Nasdanika/codegen/blob/master/org.nasdanika.codegen.editor/src/org/nasdanika/codegen/presentation/GenerateAction.java) as guidance, but remember that in your case selection is the input model, not the generator model as in the GenerateAction case.
+Use [GenerateAction](https://github.com/Nasdanika/codegen/blob/master/org.nasdanika.codegen.editor/src/org/nasdanika/codegen/presentation/GenerateAction.java) as guidance, but remember that in this case selection is the input model, not the generator model as in GenerateAction.

 ```xml
 <extension point="org.eclipse.ui.popupMenus" id="mine">